 Wood may have the majority of its moisture removed during the kiln drying process, but it does not lose the ability to reabsorb moisture from its environment.
 Whether from a direct water source, moisture in an adjacent material or even humidity in the air, by its very nature, wood will be ready to absorb any moisture it contacts.
-Kiln drying doesn’t “fix” the moisture content level of a wood product; it merely reduces the amount of moisture to a generally workable range.
+Kiln drying doesn’t “fix” the MC level of a wood product; it merely reduces the amount of moisture to a generally workable range.

 Moisture Measurement in Wood Flooring

 Wood flooring installers know wood’s MC varies depending on its environment.
 It’s just as important to allow each board bundle to acclimate to the job site environment before installation begins as it is for the manufacturer to make sure the MC is accurately monitored before it leaves the plant.
 Any flooring must be allowed time to adjust to the job site before beginning assembly, sanding or staining.